A Comprehensive Guide to Payroll Deduction Remittances in Canada

 • You are a new employer or an employer who has never made remittance payments before for CPP and CPP2 contributions.

-• New employer remittances have the due date on the 15th day of the month following the one in which deductions were made from my business account.
+• New employer remittances have the due date on the 15th day of the month following the one in which deductions were made from your business account.

-• You are a new employer with less than two years of AMWA history or an average two-year monthly withholding amount of less than CAD $25,000 and the remittance voucher.
+• You are a new employer with less than 2 years of AMWA history, or an average 2-year monthly withholding amount of less than $25,000 and the remittance voucher.

 • Canadian remittances are due on the 15th day of the month following the one in which deductions were made from your employment income for the Canada Pension Plan.